 Communication Disorders and Sciences

 The program in Communication Disorders prepares students to pursue certification by the American Speech-Language-Hearing Association.
-The graduate program is accredited in speech-language pathology by the Council on Academic Accreditation of the American Speech-Language-Hearing Association.
+The master's (M.S.) education program in speech-language pathology at William Paterson University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.

 The program meets the academic and clinical training requirements for New Jersey State licensure and qualifies students for the speech-language specialist certification from the New Jersey Department of Education.
 Thus, graduates of the program are qualified to work as Speech-Language Pathologists in schools, medical settings, and private practice.